Friday, May 23, 2025

 • Close with a prayer (could include a verse from Psalms).

-Family discussion sheet: provide a handout with questions for kids to ask their parents about their favourite Old Testament stories.
+Family discussion sheet: provide a handout with questions for children to reflect about their favourite Old Testament stories.

 Image inspiration ChatGPT with CN Whittle